 Also, vary in impedance does not affect its price.
 You’ll get all at the same price.

-Verdicts: Beyerdynamic DT 770 are closed-back over-ear headphones that provide an excellent level of comfort and sound quality in less than $200.
-At this price, it is the best product, and I recommend you to go for 88OHM or 250OHM version.
-They only lack in providing removable cable, but the cable is not weak.
+Verdicts: Beyerdynamic DT 770 Pro is a closed-back over-ear headphone, provides an excellent level of comfort and sound quality for less than $200.
+At this price, it is the best option.
+For connecting with guitar amp 80 or 250-ohm version is highly recommend.
+The only issue, in our opinion, is not having a detachable or removable cable.

 Bad: The design is simple, and the cord is only 2 meters long.

-Bottom Line: Phil Jones H-850 headphones are ideal for those who are looking for extra bass but don’t lose the sound quality.
-Also, these are super lightweight, and the headband and ear pads have soft and comfortable material that allows wearing for a more extended period.
+Bottom Line: Phil Jones H-850 headphones are ideal for looking for extra bass but don’t lose the sound quality.
+These are also super lightweight with soft and comfortable headband padding and earpads that allow wearing the headphone for extended times.

 They fit on big heads comfortably as well.
 They come with a 2meter long cable, which is not long as well.
-Their build quality is not as good as AKG K240, or DT 770 has, but in this price less then $100 range, these are the best headphones.
+Their build quality is not as good as AKG K240 or DT 770 has, but in this price less than $100 range, these are the best headphones.

 These are lightweight and comfortable headphones that focused on bass.
-I choose the headphone at number three spot because above two headphones are not bass focused, so if you’re looking for bass headphones, then you can take a look Phil jones bass Guitar Headphones H-850.
+I choose the headphone at the number three spot because the above two headphones are not bass-focused, so if you’re looking for bass headphones, you can look at Phil jones bass Guitar Headphones H-850.

-The headband of H850 is comfortable and fits on the head perfectly, and ear cups are large to fit on ear even more significant size of ears.
-Maximum parts of H850 made of plastic.
+The headband of H850 is comfortable and fits perfectly, and ear cups are large to fit on ear even more significant size ears.
+Maximum parts of H850 are made of plastic.

 The Ear Pads provide comfort, and you can replace them with a new one.
 Also, you’ll find a two-meter long cable, which is also replaceable.
-Furthermore, with the cable, you’ll also get a 3.5mm and 6.35 stereo jack and adapter.
+Furthermore, you’ll also get a 3.5mm and 6.35 stereo jack and adapter with the cable.

 If I talk about its feature its comes with 20Hz to 20KHz frequency response, 32 Ohm Impedance, 1000mW input, and 96dB Sound Pressure Level.